Benchmarking Overton Pluralism in LLMs: Detailed Human Benchmark Results

-The PRISM \WOSs (\Cref{tab:weighted_overton_ols_prism}) show a similar pattern: weighted scores are higher overall, but model differences are marginally larger. \textbf{DeepSeek~V3} achieves the highest weighted score (0.617), followed by Llama~3.3 and GPT--4.1 (both $\approx$0.55). \textbf{o4-mini} is the only model significantly below the grand mean ($p=0.038$), a substantially worse performance relative to it's performance on Model Slant (0.540).
+The PRISM \WOSs (\Cref{tab:weighted_overton_ols_prism}) show a similar pattern to their unweighted counterpart: weighted scores are higher overall, but model differences are marginally larger.
+Again, \textbf{DeepSeek~V3} achieves the highest weighted score (0.617), followed by Llama~3.3 and Llama~4 Maverick (both $\approx$0.55). \textbf{o4-mini} is the only model significantly below the grand mean ($p=0.042$), a substantially worse performance relative to it's performance on Model Slant (0.540).